 Outdoor Life

-Cajuns enjoy being out of doors and getting back to nature.
-They enjoy hunting ducks, squirrels, deer, alligators, and frogs, Some hunters hunt and fish for subsistence, but mostly they hunt and fish for sport and for being outdoors in nature.
+Cajuns enjoy being outdoors and getting back to nature.
+They enjoy hunting ducks, squirrels, deer, alligators, and frogs.
+Some hunters hunt and fish for subsistence, but mostly they hunt and fish for sport and for being outdoors in nature.
 Some people get away from it all in their houseboats or just cruising around the bayous or swamps in a kayak or pirogue.
 Many also enjoy just sitting in a quiet spot along the bayou, watching the water go by, ever gentle and slow moving, rarely rushing, making its way to the Gulf of Mexico.

 Traditions and Holidays